We engineer flexible electronics and novel processing methodologies to advance free-form fabrication for innovative electronics.

 Science, 350, (2015) 313 In collaboration with the Zhenan Bao group and Stanford colleagues

-Professor Ng's research involves plastic electronics patterned by inkjet printing instead of traditional photolithography.
-Prior to joining UCSD, Tina was a Senior Research Scientist at Palo Alto Research Center.
+Professor Tina Ng's research involves plastic electronics patterned by inkjet printing instead of traditional photolithography.
+She is a Fellow of National Academy of Inventors (2021) and a recipient of the National Science Foundation Mid-Career Advancement Award.
+She is a Hartwell Investigator on biomedical devices for spasticity assessment and has been awarded second place in the 2017 Bell Lab Prize Competition for her work in organic short wave infrared detection.
+Prior to joining UCSD, she was a Senior Research Scientist at Palo Alto Research Center.
 Her work includes demonstration of bendable image sensors for x-ray medical imaging, complementary organic circuits and non-volatile memory for a sensor tape that monitors head concussions.
 She led the development of printed sensor platforms (a joint project between PARC and ThinFilm Electronics) -- which was awarded the 2012 FLEXI Innovation Award and named Runner-Up of Wall Street Journal Technology Innovation Award in 2012.

 Professor Ng received her Ph.D. in Physical Chemistry from Cornell University, where she worked with Professor John Marohn on (1) examining charge injection processes in organic semiconductors by electric force microscopy and (2) thermomagnetic fluctuations and hysteresis loops of sub-micron magnets for magnetic resonance force microscopy.

 Infrared upconversion revealing vasculature blood flow Adv.
 Funct.
 Mater., 202100565 (2021)

 High-Fidelity Surface Morphing Appl.
 Mater.
 Today, 101501, 27 (2022)